slowernews/wisdom-tldr/README.md

 people remember more the beginning and the end of something

-people forget by decaying and giving them other stuff for them to remember.
+people forget by decaying and giving them other stuff for them to remember.-->

--->